awslabs/s3-connector-for-pytorch/README.md

 pip install s3torchconnector
 ```

 Amazon S3 Connector for PyTorch supports pre-built wheels via Pip only for Linux and MacOS for now.
+(Note: macOS x86_64 wheel support will be deprecated in a future release, see [#398](https://github.com/awslabs/s3-connector-for-pytorch/issues/398))
-For other platforms,
-see [DEVELOPMENT](https://github.com/awslabs/s3-connector-for-pytorch/blob/main/DEVELOPMENT.md) for build instructions.
+For other platforms, see [DEVELOPMENT](https://github.com/awslabs/s3-connector-for-pytorch/blob/main/DEVELOPMENT.md) for build instructions.

 ### Configuration